THE BOARD GAME JURY AT FASTAVAL

 Pax Meier

-Pax has been a lifelong gamer, growing up on Ant Hill, Monopoly and Magic: The Gathering.
+However, many interesting decisions are the primary key to Pax's heart.
+Favourites range from Wingspan and Ares Expedition to Gaia Project, Root and Dune: Imperium.
+Pax has been gaming all her life, growing up on Ant Hill, Monopoly and Magic: The Gathering.
 When they moved out, the board game collection was by far the most important thing, and that's the way it should be, in Pax's eyes.
-They are very excited to be a judge and to see all the games reach their potential.
+They are looking forward to playing all of this year's games again and will carry on the good results from last year, where they endeavoured to be visible and in contact with the board game designers during Fastaval.

 BEFORE FASTAVAL